Michael Scammell: Biographies

 After meeting Solzhenitsyn in Zurich and Frankfurt, Scammell undertook to write Solzhenitsyn's biography (with the author's consent and cooperation, but without his authorization) and resigned from Index on Censorship to work on it full-time.
 Between 1981 and 1983 he lived in New York, chaired a seminar on censorship at New York University, ran an exchange program with Eastern Europe funded by George Soros, and attended weekly meetings of the New York Institute for the Humanities.
 Returning to England, he completed and published Solzhenitsyn, A Biography (1984).

 Scammell was commissioned to write the authorized biography of Arthur Koestler, which after fifteen years of research and writing was published in the United States in 2009 as Koestler: The Literary and Political Odyssey of a Twentieth Century Skeptic, and in the UK in 2010 as Koestler: The Indispensable Intellectual.
 The book won the PEN/Jacqueline Bograd Weld Award for the best biography of 2009 in the United States and the Spears Magazine Award for best biography of 2010 in the UK.
 It was also shortlisted for the 2010 Los Angeles Times Book Prize for biography.
-The New York Times Book Review listed it as one of the “100 Best Books of 2010.”
+The New York Times Book Review listed it as one of the "100 Best Books of 2010".

 In 2016, Scammell reported the discovery by German doctoral candidate Matthias Weßel of the original German version of Koestler's Darkness at Noon.
 A Swiss university had archived it under the title "Koestler, Arthur.
 Rubaschow: Roman.
 Typoskript, März 1940, 326 pages."
 He deemed the discovery important because "Darkness at Noon is that rare specimen, a book known to the world only in translation."
 In 2018, he reported that Elsinor Verlag (publisher of the 1946 German translation) had published the German original, as Sonnenfinsternis (Solar Eclipse) in May 2018, with an introduction by Scammell and an afterword by Weßel.
 He also reported a new English translation to appear in 2019, with a different introduction and appendices.
-In August 2019, Scammell mentioned the new German original in the New York Times but made no reference to the forthcoming English translation or its publication date.
+In August 2019, Scammell mentioned the new German original in The New York Times but made no reference to the forthcoming English translation or its publication date.
+An English translation based on the newfound text was published in September 2019.
+Scammell was its editor; Philip Boehm was its translator.

 Academics

 In 1985, Scammell returned to the United States to settle there permanently.
-From 1986–1994 he was a Professor of Russian Literature at Cornell University, and in 1994 moved to Columbia University to become Professor of Writing (Nonfiction) and Translation.
+From 1986 to 1994 he was a professor of Russian literature at Cornell University, and in 1994 moved to Columbia University to become Professor of Writing (Nonfiction) and Translation.
 He retired from Columbia at the end of 2011.

 He is a member of the American Academy of Arts and Sciences, a vice president of International PEN.
 He has received fellowships from the Rockefeller Foundation Humanities Program, the Arts Council of Great Britain, the Ford Foundation, the Leverhulme Trust, the Jerusalem Foundation, the National Endowment for the Humanities, the Guggenheim Foundation, and the Historical Research Foundation.